Garage Door Sensor Installation Wake Forest, NC

 Our process

 - On-site diagnosis.
-Free for most repairs; $39 diagnostic on minor service calls (waived if you proceed).
+On arrival we diagnose the garage door sensor installation on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
 You see the issue and the fix before we start.

 How much does garage door sensor installation cost in Wake Forest, NC?